-In Australia, forestry organisations have sought certification under the FSC or through the Australian Forest Standard (AFS), whose forest certification scheme is recognised under AS4708.
-A world-class forestry standard, the AFS is endorsed by the world's biggest assessor of sustainable forest management, the Programme for Endorsement of Forest Certification (PEFC).
+In Australia, forestry organisations have sought certification under the FSC or through Responsible Wood (formerly Australian Forestry Standard), whose forest certification scheme is recognised under AS4708.
+A world-class forestry standard, the Responsible Wood Certification Scheme is endorsed by the world's biggest assessor of sustainable forest management, the Programme for Endorsement of Forest Certification (PEFC).

 Since forest certification was introduced to Australia a lot has been achieved.

-The Australian Forest Certification Scheme (AFCS) Australian Forestry Standard AS4708 has been used to certify over 77% (8.7 million hectares) of Australian native forests and plantations.
-The AFCS target is to certify the remaining 2.5 million hectares by 2012.1
+One of the underpinning standards of the Responsible Wood Certification Scheme – AS4708 – has been used to certify over 77% (8.7 million hectares) of Australian native forests and plantations.
+The target is to certify the remaining 2.5 million hectares by 2012.1

 Through the help of forest certification schemes Australia's forest management is among the best in the world in terms of conservation reserves and codes of practice for commercial forests.
 Only 6% of Australia's native forests are public forests and of these, the actual timber area harvested amounts to approximately 1% of the 6% available.3 And while no one would argue that forest certification provides a perfect environmental solution, it is clear that forest certification goes a long way in generating a better environmental outcome for all.